guardian/dotcom-rendering/apps-rendering/README.md

 View in a browser at http://localhost:8080 (standard port for [webpack-dev-server](https://webpack.js.org/configuration/dev-server/#devserverport)).

-The Apps Rendering development server supports the following routes for testing articles:
+The Apps Rendering development server supports the following routes for testing articles in the browser:

 - `/path/to/content`
   - e.g [http://localhost:8080/food/2020/mar/15/easter-taste-test-dan-lepard-hot-cross-bun-milk-dark-chocolate-mini-eggs-bunny-sloth](http://localhost:8080/food/2020/mar/15/easter-taste-test-dan-lepard-hot-cross-bun-milk-dark-chocolate-mini-eggs-bunny-sloth)